chadjemmett/Game_database/README.md

 Test for WEHCO media.
 Started Nov.
 20 12:39 MT.

+took a break at 1:50 PM MT.
+Nov 20

 # As a user...
 I want to be able to see a list of video games.
 The games are organized by favorites first.
 Then alphabetical.
 I want to be able to click on a game to save it as a favorite.